v0lta/Jax-Wavelet-Toolbox/README.md

 ## Differentiable and gpu enabled fast wavelet transforms in jax.

 ## Features:
-- 1d forward and backward fwt
+- 1d forward and backward fwt implemented in `conv_fwt.py`.
-- 2d forward and backard fwt
+- 2d forward and backard fwt methods are part of the `conv_fwt_2d.py` module.

 ## Installation:
 - Head to https://github.com/google/jax#installation and follow the procedure described there.